The Signs Behind Trigger Finger

 The treatment of trigger finger depends entirely on the cause of the problem.
 Therefore, it is of utmost importance that you understand the cause of your symptoms before embarking on a treatment program.
 If you are unsure of your diagnosis, or the severity of your condition, you should seek medical advice before beginning any treatment.

-To eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.
+The goal is to eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.

 Common treatment for trigger finger include, but are not limited to: